markusrenoldner/science-notes/Lax-Milgram lemma.md

-proofs unisolvence of [[Variational formulation, variational problem]]s with symmetric bilinearform
+proofs unisolvence of [[Variational formulation, variational problem]]s with continuous and coercive bilinearform

 #todo